Signe Toly Anderson: Death

-Anderson died at her home in Beaverton, Oregon, at the age of 74 on January 28, 2016, from the effects of chronic obstructive pulmonary disease (COPD).
-She died a few hours after Jefferson Airplane co-founder Paul Kantner died, also at age 74.
+Anderson died at her home in Beaverton, Oregon, aged 74, on January 28, 2016, from the effects of chronic obstructive pulmonary disease.
+She died the same day as Jefferson Airplane co-founder Paul Kantner, who was also aged 74.

-Her former bandmate Jorma Kaukonen wrote a public tribute honoring her, stating: "Signe was one of the strongest people I have ever met.
+Her former bandmate Jorma Kaukonen wrote a public tribute honoring Signe, stating:Signe was one of the strongest people I have ever met.
 She was our den mother in the early days of the Airplane...a voice of reason on more occasions than one... an important member of our dysfunctional little family.
 I always looked forward to seeing her when we played the Aladdin in Portland.
-She never complained and was always a joy."
+She never complained and was always a joy.